XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingtheFeedbackLoop/Tasks/CLOSELOOP-T002.md

 In this challenge your are going to create a continuous deployment pipeline that triggers after the Continuous Integration build has been completed.
 The latest version (use the version number) of the containers should be pushed to the cluster using the helm chart

 # Challenge
-* Create release pipeline in Azure DevOps that deploys the container from the Github repo
+* Create release pipeline in Azure DevOps that deploys the container from the GitHub repo

 https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/github-actions?view=azure-devops